fahimhkhan/ripdetect_walton/README.md

 "Use" means anything you do with the software requiring one of your licenses.

 ## Acknowledgments
-Thanks to Ultralytics for the YOLO v8 model.
+Thanks to Ultralytics for the YOLOv8 base models.
 Special thanks to OpenCV for their powerful image processing capabilities.